Formaldehyde, a chemical used to preserve dead bodies, sure does have a bad name! But, when it comes to our bodies, this chemical may surprise you.

 Surprise!
 Formaldehyde is found naturally in your body!

-Your body actually produces formaldehyde during normal metabolic processes–it plays a huge part in your metabolism.
+Your body produces formaldehyde during normal metabolic processes–it plays a massive part in your metabolism.

 The formaldehyde found inside you is either made by your body or gained externally.